vespakoen/docs/auth/config.md

 		}
 	}

-The **attempt** function is called when the Auth class needs to retrieve a user by their username, such as when using the **Auth::attempt** method to login a user.
-The default implementation of this function uses an "User" Eloquent model to retrieve the user, then verifies that the given password matches the password stored in the database.
-The authentication configuration array is passed to the function, giving you convenient access to the **username** option you have specified.

-If the user is authenticated, you should return the user object.
-Just make sure the object you return has an "id" property.
-The ID will be stored in the session by the Auth class so the user can be identified on subsequent requests to your application.

-	'logout' => function($user) {}
+Like the previous example, an Eloquent User model is used to retrieve the user out of the database by the given username.
+If the user is found, the given password is hashed and compared against the hashed password stored on the table, and if the passwords match, the user model is returned.
+If the credentials are invalid or the user does not exist, **null** should be returned.

+Notice that the entire authentication configuration is passed to this function.
+This gives you convenient access to the **username** configuration option, which determines the database column that is considered the "username".
+Of course, the username column will typically be "username" or "email".

+> **Note:** Any object may be returned by this function as long as it has an **id** property.

+<a name="logout"></a>
+### The "Logout" Function

-The **logout** function is called when the **Auth::logout** method is called.
+As you may have guessed, the **logout** function is called whenever a user is logged out of your application.
 This function gives you a convenient location to interact with any third-party authentication providers you may be using.